Dougie Vipond: Early life

 Vipond was brought up in Inchinnan and attended Park Mains High School in Erskine, choosing to go there because of the reputation of the music department.
-After school he enrolled at Glasgow's Royal Scottish Academy of Music to study orchestral percussion.
+After school, he enrolled at Glasgow's Royal Scottish Academy of Music to study orchestral percussion.

 Deacon Blue

-Vipond was one of the founding members of pop band Deacon Blue along with Ricky Ross and Lorraine McIntosh.
-Their 1988 hit "Real Gone Kid" peaked at number 8 in the UK Singles Chart.
-They have had 12 UK Top 40 singles and two No.1 albums.
+Vipond was one of the founding members of pop band Deacon Blue alongside Ricky Ross and Lorraine McIntosh.
+Their 1988 hit "Real Gone Kid" peaked at number 8 in the UK singles chart.
+They have had 12 UK Top 40 singles and two number-1 albums.
 He remains an active recording and touring member of the group alongside his broadcasting career.

 Television career

-On television and radio Vipond has fronted sport, travel and rural affairs programmes.
-He has presented a range of sporting events including Scottish Cup Finals, International Rugby, Melrose 7s, World Championship Mountain Biking, Three Day Eventing and Bowls World Championship.
-He can also be seen covering Scotland's nightly sports news on Reporting Scotland.
+On television and radio, Vipond has fronted sport, travel and rural affairs programmes.
+He has presented a range of sporting events including Scottish Cup Finals, International Rugby, Melrose 7s, World Championship Mountain Biking, Three-Day Eventing and Bowls World Championship.
+He can also be seen covering Scotland's nightly sports news on BBC Reporting Scotland.

 He was one of the BBC's presenters for the Commonwealth Games in Glasgow, presenting daytime coverage of events for BBC Three, but was unable to present the closing ceremony as Deacon Blue were performing as part of it.

+Vipond was also a guest presenter for the BBC Radio 4 programme Ramblings in 2013, walking a stretch of the Coast to Coast Walk.

-He also presents BBC Scotland's The Adventure Show and the rural affairs series, Landward.
-He has also been a presenter on BBC1's The Holiday Show among others, and stood in for Richard Madeley on ITV's This Morning.
-He co-hosted the BBC show "The Great Food Guys" showcasing Scottish food and produce with Nick Nairn.
+He also presents BBC Scotland's The Adventure Show and the rural affairs series Landward.
+He has also been a presenter on BBC One's Holiday among others, and stood in for Richard Madeley on ITV's This Morning.
+He co-hosted the BBC show The Great Food Guys, showcasing Scottish food and produce with Nick Nairn.

-St Mirren

-Vipond is a supporter of the Paisley based football club St Mirren.
-He became a supporter after Alex Ferguson, then St Mirren's manager, brought Tony Fitzpatrick and Bobby Reid to his school to meet the pupils.
-He has presented souvenir videos for St Mirren.

 Awards

 In 2022, Vipond was awarded an Honorary Fellowship by the Perth-based Royal Scottish Geographical Society.

-In March of 2024, Vipond was the recipient of an honorary degree from the University of Stirling.
+In March 2024, Vipond was the recipient of an honorary degree from the University of Stirling.